Resource type: Reading support

 Key stage: KS1, KS2

 Schoolreaders will actively recruit volunteers to meet a school’s particular requirements.
 Schools can request as many volunteers as they need and volunteers commit to working for a minimum of one year.
+All volunteers complete a short mandatory safeguarding programme and also have the option to do a reading best practice course prior to starting.

 Once a school has accepted a volunteer, they are responsible for carrying out an Enhanced DBS check prior to the volunteer’s start in school.
 The school is also responsible for carrying out safeguarding training and for providing any additional guidance that the volunteer may require.
 Volunteers usually go in to school once a week for a couple of hours to work with children on a one-to-one basis.